plughacker/demo-malga-checkout-react/README.md

-# Demo malga Checkout React
+# Demo Malga Checkout React

-This project is a demo of malga Checkout running on React
+This project is a demo of Malga Checkout running on React

 ## Running App